awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-dead-letter-queues.rst

 #################################

 .. meta::
-   :description: How to enable long polling for Amazon SQS message queues.
+   :description: How to manage Amazon SQS dead letter queues.
-   :keywords: AWS SDK for C++ code examples, SQS, long polling, queue management
+   :keywords: sqs

 |SQS| provides support for *dead letter queues*.
-A dead letter queue is a queue that other (source)
+A dead letter queue is a queue that other queues
-queues can target for messages that can't be processed successfully.
+can target for messages that can't be processed successfully.
 You can set aside and isolate these messages in the dead letter queue to determine why their processing did not succeed.

 To create a dead letter queue, you must first create a *redrive policy*, and then set the policy in